Gas water heater vs electric water heater

 HVAC

-The answer to 'gas water heater vs electric water heater' is that both have their own advantages and disadvantages, so the best choice depends on your specific needs and situation.
+The answer to 'gas water heater vs electric water heater' is that both have their advantages and disadvantages, and the best choice depends on your specific needs and home setup.
 Gas water heaters are generally more energy-efficient and have lower operating costs, but they require a gas line and proper ventilation.
-Electric water heaters are simpler to install, don't need a gas line, and are often less expensive upfront, but they have higher energy costs over time.
+Electric water heaters are simpler to install, don't require venting, and can be a good option if you don't have access to natural gas.
+However, they typically have higher energy costs over time.

 Sources